OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

     Configures the system to use :code:`8.8.8.8` and :code:`8.8.4.4` as fallback DNS servers

+Attribute: dns-scope
+""""""""""""""""""""
+Defines the DNS query scope.
+This is currently only supported when enabling the `systemd-resolved`\(8) resolver support in `openvpn3-service-netcfg`\(8).
+Supported values are:

+:code:`global`:  (default)
+    The VPN service provided DNS server(s) will be used for all types of DNS queries.

+:code:`tunnel`:
+    The VPN service provided DNS server(s) will only be used for queries for DNS domains pushed by the VPN service.

+    **NOTE**
+        The DNS domains pushed by the VPN service may be queried by DNS servers with `systemd-resolved`\(8) service if their respective interfaces are configured to do global DNS queries.
+But other non-listed DNS domains will not be sent to this VPN service provider's DNS server.

 Attribute: dns-setup-disabled
 """""""""""""""""""""""""""""
 Controls whether DNS configurations in the VPN configuration profile or